 Thoracic outlet syndrome (TOS) is a nonspecific diagnosis representing many conditions that involve the compression of the neurovascular structures that pass through the thoracic outlet.
 TOS was first reported by Rogers in 1949 and more precisely characterized by Rob and Standeven in 1958.
-Wilbourne Suggests five different types of TOS; a venous variant, arterial, a traumatic, a true neurogenic, and a disputed neurogenic.
+Wilbourne suggests five different types of TOS; a venous variant, arterial, a traumatic, a true neurogenic, and a disputed neurogenic.

 The first rib, scalene muscles, and the clavicle comprise the thoracic outlet.
 Patients present with a wide range of symptoms, from minor complaints to debilitating manifestations.
 Imaging of the musculature and vasculature can help identify this condition.
 Electrodiagnostic studies can also be useful if the condition is neurologic in origin.
-Both nonsurgical and surgical treatment methods are options for patients in managing this condition — patients who are treated appropriately generally fair well, with the vast majority having their symptoms resolve completely.
+Both nonsurgical and surgical treatment methods are options for patients in managing this condition.
+Patients who are treated appropriately generally fair well, with the vast majority having their symptoms resolve completely.

 Thoracic outlet syndrome (TOS) manifests when pressures in the thoracic outlet increase to the point of impinging vessels or nerves.
-These pressures can result from several anatomical abnormalities, such as the thoracic ribs or space-occupying lesions, such as tumors or cysts.
+These pressures can result from several anatomical abnormalities, such as the thoracic ribs or space-occupying lesions, including tumors or cysts.
 Fibrous muscular bands from overuse, or in muscular athletes, can cause increased pressures in anatomically normal individuals.
 Past trauma and neck positioning, a relatively simple explanation, is considered one of the leading causes of TOS symptoms.

 Secondary causes can also result in TOS in patients.
 If a patient has a trapezius muscle deficiency, it can cause the shoulder to depress, which can cause the outlet to diminish, thus increasing the pressure.
 Another secondary cause could be a fracture of the clavicle, which could also result in depression of the shoulder, causing the same mechanism as explained earlier.